fenago/learn-java-12-programming/lab_guide/Quiz_15.md

-Java Microbenchmark Harness
+Quiz
 ===========================

 1. Select all the correct statements:

--   1. JMH is useless since it runs methods outside the production context.
+-   a.
+JMH is useless since it runs methods outside the production context.
-    2. JMH is able to work around some of the JVM optimizations.
+    b.
+JMH is able to work around some of the JVM optimizations.
-    3. JMH allows for measuring not only average performance time but other performance characteristics too.
+    c.
+JMH allows for measuring not only average performance time but other performance characteristics too.
-    4. JMH can be used to measure the performance of small applications too.
+    d.
+JMH can be used to measure the performance of small applications too.

 2. Name two steps necessary to start using JMH.